[Ansible 2.12] Playbook to enable yum on EOL CentOS 6

 main.yml

-- name: main.yml hosts: targetnode become: yes vars: wget_repo: "http://ftp.iij.ad.jp/pub/linux/centos-vault" repo_source: "/etc/yum.repos.d/CentOS -Base.repo" repo_dest: "/etc/yum.repos.d/CentOS-Base.repo_{{ lookup('pipe', 'date +\"%Y%m%d\"') }}" repo_url: '{{ wget_repo }}/$releasever' tasks: #Install when SELinux is not disabled and libselinux-python is not present - name: Include libeselinux-python(wget) ansible.builtin.import_tasks: libselinux-python_wget.yml # Change the initial repository of Centos6 Base - name: Include centos6_repo_change ansible.builtin.import_tasks: centos6_repo_change.yml
+- name: main.yml hosts: targetnode become: yes vars: wget_repo: "http://ftp.iij.ad.jp/pub/linux/centos-vault" repo_source: "/etc/yum.repos.d/CentOS-Base.repo" repo_dest: "/etc/yum.repos.d/CentOS-Base.repo_{{ lookup('pipe', 'date +\"%Y%m%d\"') }}" repo_url: '{{ wget_repo }}/$releasever' tasks: #Install if SELinux is not disabled and libselinux-python does not exist - name: Include libeselinux-python(wget) ansible.builtin.import_tasks: libselinux-python_wget.yml #Change the initial repository of Centos6 Base - name: Include centos6_repo_change ansible.builtin.import_tasks: centos6_repo_change.yml

-centos6_repo_change.yml is the playbook introduced this time.
+centos6_repo_change.yml is the Playbook introduced this time.

 Playbook execution

-Before executing, check that yum cannot be used on the verification machine and then execute.
+Before executing, check that yum cannot be used on the verification machine

-■Post-confirmation [vagrant@targetnode ~]$ yum info php Loaded plugins: fastestmirror Determining fastest mirrors base | 3.7 kB 00:00 base/primary_db | 4.7 MB 00:00 extras | 3.4 kB 00:00 extras/primary_db | 30 kB 00 :00 updates | 3.4 kB 00:00 updates/primary_db | 8.1 MB 00:00 Available Packages Name : php Arch : x86_64 Version : 5.3.3 ~Omitted~
+■Post-confirmation [vagrant@targetnode ~]$ yum info php Loaded plugins: fastestmirror Determining fastest mirrors base | 3.7 kB 00:00 base/primary_db | 4.7 MB 00:00 extras | 3.4 kB 00:00 extras/primary_db | 30 kB 00:00 updates | 3.4 kB 00:00 updates/primary_db | 8.1 MB 00:00 Available Packages Name : php Arch : x86_64 Version : 5.3.3 ~Omitted~

 lastly